munichbughunter/SevenFacette/CONTRIBUTING.md

 * **Can you reproduce the problem?**
 * **Did the problem start happening recently** (e.g. after updating to a new version of 7Facette) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of **7Facette**?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of 7Facette from [the releases page](https://github.com/7Facette/releases).
+You can download older versions of 7Facette from [the bintray repository](https://bintray.com/beta/#/p7s1qa/sevenfacette-jvm).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * If the problem is related to working with files (e.g. opening and editing files), **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only Json or XML files), with large files or files with very long lines, or with files in a specific encoding?
 Is there anything else special about the files you are using?